Sherman5A/microsoft-notes/azure/management/interaction.md

 ARM templates provide infrastructure as code.

 ARM templates allow you to describe resources you require in a JSON format.
-Resources specified in ARM tempaltes are checked, and then deployed in parallel.
+Resources specified in ARM templates are checked, and then deployed in parallel.

 Benefits:
 - Declarative